 What is Co-CREATE?

-Co-CREATE is an evidence based and fully co-produced model which has been co-designed specifically for understanding practitioner/participant engagement.
-Co-CREATE supports partnership focussed approaches for group/individual engagement while also showing how we can develop personal – as well as accredited outcomes.
+Co-CREATE is evidence informed and a fully co-produced approach which has been co-designed specifically for understanding the dynamics of practitioner/participant engagement.
+Co-CREATE supports partnership/relational focused approaches for group/individual engagement while also showing how we can develop personal – as well as accredited outcomes.
 Through Co-CREATE, we coach practitioners and participants alike to recognise that the tools for engagement exist with the individual – with their personal experiences and interests.
 Co-CREATE then uses participant generated research in order to explore and then to apply this individual experience to new opportunities.
 Contact us for more information.

 - Principles of recovery